Gwinnett County Public Schools FAQs

 What paperwork do I need to register my child?

-Please review GCPS registration information for 2020-21 for more information.
+Please review GCPS registration information for more information.
 To order your child's Georgia birth certificate online, please visit the state's ROVER (Request Official Vital Events Records) website.

 Where do I go to get immunization and medical forms?